Logic-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning: Experiments

 \subsection{Impact of Self-Refinement}

-We then explore the effects of self-refinement by performing an ablation study on FOLIO.
-We evaluate performance across different rounds of self-refinement, namely, 0 (no refinement), 1, 2, and 3 rounds.
-We also record the corresponding `error rate' for each round, defined as the percentage of invalid logical representations resulting in execution errors from the symbolic solver.
-The results are depicted in Figure~\ref{fig:self_refinement}.
+In Table~\ref{tbl:error_rate}, we find that self-refinement is effective in fixing the in-executable symbolic formulations, increasing the \texttt{Exe\_Rate} by 5.01 on average.
+For an in-depth analysis, we then evaluate the accuracy and \texttt{Exe\_Rate} across different rounds of self-refinement on FOLIO, namely, 0 (no refinement), 1, 2, and 3 rounds.
+The results are in Figure~\ref{fig:self_refinement}.

-Our observations reveal that without any self-refinement, the initial error rates exceed 50\% and 30\% when employing GPT-3.5 and GPT-4 as problem formulators respectively, highlighting the challenge of accurately translating a problem statement into a valid logical format.
-Nevertheless, as the rounds of self-refinement increase, the error rate consistently declines, leading to a significant enhancement in the final performance.
+We find that as the rounds of self-refinement increase, the percentage of executable formulations consistently increases, leading to an enhancement in the final performance.
 This suggests that self-refinement serves as an effective tool in aiding the LLM to accurately frame the problem.

-Despite the substantial improvement achieved with a single round of self-refinement, we note that performance stagnates in subsequent rounds, even though the error rate continues to drop.
+However, the accuracy tends to stagnate in subsequent rounds, even though the \texttt{Exe\_Rate} continues to increase.
 This can be attributed to the type of feedback received by the self-refiner, which is the error message from the symbolic solver.
 This feedback aids in converting ``invalid'' symbolic representations into valid ones.
 However, a valid symbolic representation does not necessarily equate to a ``correct'' problem formulation that accurately represents the problem.
 This issue could be tackled by enhancing the self-refiner to incorporate feedback beyond the error message, \textit{e.g.}, a reward signal from an additional module evaluating the accuracy of a generated symbolic form.
-We leave this for future exploration.
+We leave this as a promising direction for future exploration.